These are some of my passions and interests.

 Waive is a gesture controlled car infotainment system, completed as my final year project for my university course.
 The system utilises the Leap Motion sensor to allow gesture interaction with all areas of the system.

-The demonstration video below shows my system installed in a car, I also demonstrated this project at the university degree show, pictures of the installation can be seen in the gallery below.
+The demonstration video below shows my system installed in a car, I also demonstrate this project at the university degree show, pictures of the installation can be seen in the gallery below.

 This is a university group project, we built the alarm clock using MQTT, Arduino and Node-Red.
 The project was as part of an Internet of Things module, the alarm (Arduino based) checks for train delays via national rail's twitter feed, utilising Node-red and MQTT to send the results.
 Once a delay is detected the set alarm time is altered accordingly.
 As an added feature, once the snooze button is pressed a command is sent via MQTT to another Arduino which switches a kettle on to boil, ready for when you get up!